t-ankishenoy/azure-docs/articles/virtual-desktop/publish-sandbox.md

 1. Open the [Azure portal](https://portal.azure.com) and sign in.

-2. Go to **Create a virtual machine**.
+2. Go to **Create a resource > Virtual Machine**.

-3. In the **Basic** tab, select **Windows 10 enterprise multi-session, version 2009**.
+3. In the **Basic** tab, for **Image** select **Windows 11 Enterprise multi-session- x64 Gen2**.

 4. Follow the rest of the instructions to finish creating the virtual machine.

-### Get the OS image from the Windows Insider portal

-To get the OS image from the Windows Insider Portal:

-1. Open the [Windows Insider portal](https://www.microsoft.com/software-download/windowsinsiderpreviewadvanced?wa=wsignin1.0) and sign in.

-     >[!NOTE]
-     >You must be member of the Windows Insider program to access the Windows Insider portal.
-To learn more about the Windows Insider program, check out our [Windows Insider documentation](/windows-insider/at-home/).

-2. Scroll down to the **Select edition** section and select **Windows 10 Insider Preview Enterprise (FAST) – Build TBD** or later.

-3. Select **Confirm**, then select the language you wish to use, and then select **Confirm** again.

-     >[!NOTE]
-     >At the moment, English is the only language that has been tested with the feature.
-You can select other languages, but they may not display as intended.

-4. When the download link is generated, select the **64-bit Download** and save it to your local hard disk.

 ## Prepare the VHD image for Azure

 Next, you'll need to create a master VHD image.
 If you haven't created your master VHD image yet, go to [Prepare and customize a master VHD image](set-up-customize-master-image.md) and follow the instructions there.

 After you've created your master VHD image, you must install the Windows Sandbox feature.
-To install it enter the following commands:
+To install it log in to your Virtual Machine through the **Remote Desktop Connection** App and open the Command Prompt to enter the following commands:

 ```cmd
 rem Install Windows Sandbox Feature